 When nature is allowed to take over your garden space, it becomes a survival of the fittest contest for plants.
 After a year or two of negligence, a garden bed will become overrun with fast-growing weeds.

 These aggressive plants work by growing and spreading quickly.
-In doing so, they can suppress your vegetable seedlings in the process.
-There are many methods for weed control in the garden, but we prefer to only use non-chemical techniques.
+In doing so, they can suppress your vegetable plants in the process.
+There are many methods for weed control in the garden, but we prefer to use non-chemical techniques.

 In this article, we will share a few options for how to keep weeds out of the garden.
 Some require a little more elbow grease than others, so start with the method that works best for your situation.